GerHobbelt/mupdf/docs/Notes/FAQ/When all your libraries build, but your executables or MuPDFLib.dll fail with missing references.md

 The MSVC2019 projects have been set up to use a common *monolithic* DLL: `MuPDFLib.dll`.

-When that one fails to build, (almost) all executables won't link/build either, as they depend on this DLL (which carries all our labraries' code).
+When that one fails to build, (almost) all executables won't link/build either, as they depend on this DLL (which carries all our libraries' code).

 Visual Studio is sometimes a little confused and hasn't properly updated the *export file* that goes with that DLL.